wp-plugins/rsvpmaker/README.txt

 == Upgrade Notice ==

+= 3.0 =

+Important fixes if you are using the event templates or additional editors functions

+= 2.5.4 =

+Export to Excel function moved to a separate plugin.

-= 1.0 =
+= 2.5 =

-Final cleanup to qualify for version 1.0 status.
+New method for customizing the RSVP form introduced.